muleina/LA3D/README.md

 $No-AN$: Non-anonymized, $G^0$: baseline Guassian smoothing, $G^a$: adaptive Guassian, $G^a_{max}$: adaptive maximum Guassian, $P^0$: baseline pixelization, $\mathcal{P^a}$: adaptive pixelization, and $P^a_{max}$: adaptive maximum pixelization.

 <img src="./results/paper/adaptive_an_vad_perf_ucf_xd.jpg" alt="The PEL4VAD and MGFN VAD models on UCF-Crime and XD-Violence vs. PD on VISPR" title="The PEL4VAD and MGFN VAD models on UCF-Crime and XD-Violence vs. PD on VISPR" width=100% height=100%>

+*NB: The above plot presents improved performance of the MGFN VAD model than the reported scores in the aXriv paper due to an enhanced preprocessing of standardization scaling from kinetics.*

 <!-- START doctoc -->
 **Table of Contents**